colinkelleher/TeamSoftwareProject/README.md

 ## Coding Requirements
     All code will be commented to ensure everyone on the team can understand what is happening and ensure maintainability

-    There should be a comment above all functions in the following format:

 ## Due Dates
 https://github.com/colinkelleher/TeamSoftwareProject/issues/3

-## Team Meetings
-- [x] Tuesday 21 Jan 2020 @ 14:00